KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

      TEST_POWERCONTROL_CMD = "${COREBASE}/scripts/contrib/dialog-power-control"
 ```
 #### 3.29.1.5.
 Serial Console Connection
-For test target classes requiring a serial console to interact with the bootloader (e.g. BeagleBoneTarget, EdgeRouterTarget, and GrubTarget), you need to specify a command to use to connect to the serial console of the target machine by using the TEST_SERIALCONTROL_CMD variable and optionally the TEST_SERIALCONTROL_EXTRA_ARGS variable.
+For test target classes requiring a serial console to interact with the bootloader (例如 BeagleBoneTarget, EdgeRouterTarget, and GrubTarget), you need to specify a command to use to connect to the serial console of the target machine by using the TEST_SERIALCONTROL_CMD variable and optionally the TEST_SERIALCONTROL_EXTRA_ARGS variable.

 These cases could be a serial terminal program if the machine is connected to a local serial port, or a `telnet` or `ssh` command connecting to a remote console server.
 Regardless of the case, the command simply needs to connect to the serial console and forward that connection to standard input and output as any normal terminal program does.
 For example, to use the picocom terminal program on serial device `/dev/ttyUSB0` at 115200bps, you would set the variable as follows:
 ```